DevRel-Foundation/wg-resource-aggregation/README.md

 You can check the working groups calendar: https://lists.dev-rel.org/g/wg-resource-aggregation/calendar

-To receive meeting invites for your calendar, subscribe to the distribution list.
+To receive meeting invites and updates for your calendar, subscribe to the distribution list.

 ## Working Group Manager List